 “We just couldn’t do that – every week we have to clear his grave because of the sheer volume of cards and flowers.
 He gets Christmas wreaths too and notes throughout the year saying things like ‘You’re the best Irishman that ever lived.’
 Collins has that status as a romantic leader and we find any time we do anything about him online interest is huge.”

-Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath, County Cork in 1922.
+Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath in Co Cork on August 22, 1922.